 What Happens to the Child?

 In the most severe instances, parents or caregivers with MBPS may go to great lengths to make their children sick.
-When cameras were placed in some children's hospital rooms, some perpetrators were filmed switching medications, injecting kids with urine to cause an infection, or placing drops of blood in urine specimens.
+When cameras were placed in some children's hospital rooms, some perpetrators were filmed switching medicines, injecting kids with urine to cause an infection, or placing drops of blood in urine specimens.

 According to experts, common conditions and symptoms that are created or fabricated by parents or caregivers with MBPS can include: failure to thrive, allergies, asthma, vomiting, diarrhea, seizures, and infections.

-The long-term prognosis for these children depends on the degree of damage created by the illness or impairment and the amount of time it takes to recognize and diagnose MBPS.
+The long-term prognosis for these children depends on the degree of damage done by the illness or impairment and the amount of time it takes to recognize and diagnose MBPS.
 Some extreme cases have been reported in which children developed destructive skeletal changes, limps, mental retardation, brain damage, and blindness from symptoms caused by the parent or caregiver.
-Often, these children require multiple surgeries, each with the risk for future medical problems.
+Often, these children need multiple surgeries, each with the risk for future medical problems.

 Getting Help for the Child